-COLUMBUS, OHIO (Feb.
-13, 2014) – Small-business owners know the importance of managing expenses to boost the bottom line.
+COLUMBUS, OHIO (Jan.
+12, 2017) – Small business owners know the importance of managing expenses to boost the bottom line.
 Utility services including electric, natural gas and telephone are essential to running a business, but they do not have to break the budget.

-By understanding your utility services and implementing conservation habits, small-business owners can reduce energy waste and develop energy savings and solutions.
-The Public Utilities Commission of Ohio (PUCO) offers these tips to help manage small-business utility costs.
+By understanding utility services and implementing conservation habits, small business owners can reduce energy waste and develop energy savings and solutions.
+The Public Utilities Commission of Ohio (PUCO) offers these tips to help manage small business utility costs.

 - Pay attention to your bills.
 Reading and understanding your bills can help you detect problems early on.
 If you receive a bill that seems too low or too high, contact your utility company.
 It may be a sign of a faulty electric or natural gas meter, and getting the problem fixed can save you from overpaying or paying too little over a long period of time.

 - Control the temperature.
-Lowering your thermostat in the winter and keeping the air conditioning at a reasonable temperature in the summer can result in a significant savings on your heating and cooling bills.
-Having an efficient heating and cooling system will also ensure you are using your electricity and natural gas most efficiently.
+Lowering your thermostat in the winter and keeping the air conditioning at a reasonable temperature in the summer can result in significant savings on your heating and cooling bills.
+Having an efficient heating and cooling system also ensures you are using your electricity and natural gas efficiently.

 - Know your energy usage.
-Conducting a simple energy audit can help you find ways to conserve energy and discover places where you may be wasting energy.
+Conducting a simple energy audit can help you find ways to conserve energy and reduce demand while discovering places where you may be wasting it.
 You can find a company to conduct an energy audit for you, or look for tools online to help you do the audit yourself.

-By monitoring your utility bills and practicing energy conservation habits, small-business owners can make the best use of their business energy dollars.
+By monitoring your utility bills and practicing energy conservation habits, small-business owners can make the best use of their business’s energy dollars.
 The PUCO offers a variety of information to help small businesses understand their bills and conserve energy.
-For more information, contact the PUCO at (800) 686-PUCO (7826) or www.puco.ohio.gov.
+For more information, contact the PUCO at (800) 686-PUCO (7826) or www.PUCO.ohio.gov.